sourcegraph/sourcegraph-public-snapshot/client/web-sveltekit/README.md

 pnpm test:dev
 ```

 In CI, we run vitest and playwright via the `BUILD.bazel` file.
-You can run it locally with
+You can run e2e tests locally with

 ```sh
 sg bazel test //client/web-sveltekit:e2e_test